bartbalaz/janus-container/README.md

 * */var/www/html/container* (to container */html*): Upon startup the target image copies the content of the folder containing the Janus HTML samples.
 This folder is accessible through HTTPS.
 Please note that the /var/www/html folder contains the Nginx default index.html page which is accessible through HTTP.
 Its purpose is to allow Letsencrypt host validation.
 * */var/janus/recordings* (to container */janus/bin/janus-recordings*): This folder is used by the target image to store the video room recordings (when enabled).
-* */etc/letsencrypt/live/* (to container */etc/certs*) and */etc/letsecrypt/archive* (to container */archive*): These folders contain the links and actual Letsencrypt certificates requried for TLS and DTLS shared by both Nginx and Janus gateway
+* */etc/letsencrypt/live/* (to container */etc/certs*) and */etc/letsecrypt/archive* (to container */archive*): These folders contain the links and Letsencrypt certificates requried for TLS and DTLS shared by both Nginx and Janus gateway
-* *\<Janus config host folder\>* (to container */janus/etc/janus*: Optionally the target image may mount a configuration folder from the host, this configuration will override the built-in configuration.
+* *\<Janus config host folder\>* (to container */janus/etc/janus_host*: Optionally (when the RUN_WITH_HOST_CONFIGURATION_DIR environment variable is set) the target image may mount a configuration folder from the host, this configuration will override the built-in configuration.

 The Janus build image mounts the following host volume:
 * */var/run/docker.sock* (to container */var/run/docker.sock*) enables the build image to use the Docker service from the host.
 * *\<clone directory\>/janus_config*, when the BUILD_WITH_HOST_CONFIG_DIR build parameter is set to 'true' the host janus configuration directory will be mounted and used in the